bjs3118/Bradley_Stanley-Clamp.GitHubPage/README.md

 Poker Game Project: https://github.com/IBricchi/GamblingFPGAs

     For this project I worked on programming the FPGA hardware to allow certain actions to buttons and accelerometers to send signals to the server.
-I also created programs to run     on the FPGA
+    I also created the programs to run on the FPGA.
     Coding languages: Verilog, C, C++

 C90 to MIPS Compiler: (Repository private for university assesment)

     This project was largely programmed in C++.
 Myself and my teammate worked together to lexer, parse and generate the MIPS code.
     I concentrated on the syntax tree and code generation.
     Coding languages: C++, Yacc, Shell, Lex, Makefile

 synthesisable MIPS-compatible CPU: https://github.com/xw2519/ISA-MIPS-coursework